RainingComputers/ShnooTalk/docs/LanguageGuide.md

 This doc goes over syntax and features of the ShnooTalk programming language.

-🦄 Emoji in the document indicates notes about missing features and something that might change in the future.
+🦄 Emoji in the document indicates notes about missing features and things that might change in the future.

 ## Comments